espocrm/documentation/docs/development/modal.md

                 },
             ];

-            var title = this.options.title || ''; // passed from the parent view
+            let title = this.options.title || ''; // passed from the parent view

             this.headerHtml = this.getHelper().escapeString(title); // escape to prevent XSS